eugenia1984/english/glossary.md

 - **I guess**: is a phrase used when someone is not completely sure but wants to make an assumption or express an opinion.

+**Identity** refers to who a person is, including their name, date of birth, and other personal information.
+For example: ``Protecting your identity online is important`` means keeping your personal information safe on the internet.

 - **I'm open to**, it means they are willing to consider new ideas or experiences.
 It shows that they are flexible and interested in trying different things.
 For instance, saying `I'm open to learning more` means the person is ready to learn new things.
 It's a useful phrase to express a positive attitude towards new opportunities or changes.

 - **inactive** is used to describe a state of not being active or engaged in physical movement.
 It can refer to a lack of physical activity or any kind of action.